alishagurnani/AlishaGurnani/README.md

 #### This repository holds my Master's Thesis, which can be found in the Thesis folder or by following this link https://github.com/alishagurnani/AlishaGurnani/tree/main/Thesis

+### This repository also holds a folder of guided projects I have done through out the years which can be found in the Guided Projects folder or by following this link https://github.com/alishagurnani/AlishaGurnani/tree/main/Guided%20Projects

 <!--